MSU-Libraries/kube-doc/README.md

 There should be an _apiserver_ on every control plane node.

 **kube-controller-manager**
-TODO
+Monitors cluster state versus desired state, making changes when needed to move the cluster toward the desired state.
 There should be a _controller_manager_ on every control plane node.

 **etcd**
-TODO
+A distributed key-value store used to store Kubernetes objects.
+Essentially, this is the datastore for the cluster.
 There should be an _etcd_ on every control plane node.
+However, you can also setup Kubernetes to use an external _etcd_ store as well, which is not covered by this documentation.

 ### Roles